All of our content is written by humans, not robots. Learn More

 • Governments: Obviously, governments hold PII about their citizens, which is necessary for them to file their taxes, register to vote, and more.

 • Credit bureaus: In order to track your credit activity and create credit reports, credit bureaus like Experian, TransUnion, and Equifax hold everyone’s PII.
 That’s why monitoring your credit with credit reporting services is a good way to prevent identity theft.
-You are entitled to a free credit report once a year.
+You are entitled to a free credit report every week, and we recommend getting a report once a month.
 If you see any errors or signs of identity theft, you can dispute your credit report.
 However, even the best credit monitoring services can’t completely prevent identity theft, as data breaches can occur.
-Unfortunately, data breaches are pretty common and have involved about a third of Americans, according to our data breach report.
+Unfortunately, data breaches are pretty common.
+Even Equifax – one of the major credit bureaus – experienced a breach in 2017.

 • Employers: Obviously, employers hold a lot of their employees’ (and customers’) PII, so businesses have unique responsibilities to protect this data, but we’ll get to that in a bit.